 LtCol Smith was an elite participant.
-Well integrated into the social and educational field.
-Demonstrated personal integrity, solid standing, an example for his teammates and plenary.
-Through his great personality, we have exposed to American culture and the Marine Code.
+He was very well integrated into the social and educational fields during the year, demonstrated personal integrity, solid standing, and a true example for his classmates.
+Through his great personality, we were exposed to American culture and the Marine Code.